wenxichen/tensorflow_yolo2/README.md

 # README

-**Coming Next: better trained darknet19 model, and easier to use detection tool, (better explanation for dataset folder placement for training), Documentation for **
+**Coming Next: better trained darknet19 model, and easier to use detection tool, (better explanation for dataset folder placement for training), Documentation for nips2017 adversarial defence challenge techniques**

 ## Scripts
 Open terminal in the home directory of the project.
 Then you can: